Gravitational lensing observables in stationary and axisymmetric solutions in general relativity: Discussion and conclusions

 The gravitomagnetic contribution to the deflection angle (\ref{eq:defalphaGM1}) exhibits additional distinctive features that reflect the symmetries inherent to its vectorial nature.
-Gravitomagnetic corrections to gravitational lensing have been thoroughly investigated in previous studies, as evidenced by numerous works \cite{sereno02,sereno03MNRAS,serenoPRD2003,2005MNRAS.357.1205S,rotation1,rotation2,rotation3,rotation4,rotation5bozza,rotation6}, which considered both compact sources, such as stars, and extended ones, such as galaxies and focused on also other observables, such as the time delay and the gravitational Faraday rotation\cite{faraday_ruggiero}.
+Gravitomagnetic corrections to gravitational lensing (as for lensing in spherically symmetric spacetimes, see e.g. \citet{kv1,kv2} and references therein) have been thoroughly investigated in previous studies, as evidenced by numerous works \cite{sereno02,sereno03MNRAS,serenoPRD2003,2005MNRAS.357.1205S,rotation1,rotation2,rotation3,rotation4,rotation5bozza,rotation6}, which considered both compact sources, such as stars, and extended ones, such as galaxies and focused on also other observables, such as the time delay and the gravitational Faraday rotation\cite{faraday_ruggiero}.
 However, all of these studies were carried out within the weak-field approximation of Einstein's equations, where the gravitomagnetic terms are of order $O(c^{-3})$ and thus significantly smaller than the leading contributions from the Newtonian potential.
 In stark contrast, the self-gravitating rotating systems examined in this work feature dragging effects that produce gravitomagnetic contributions of order $O(c^{-1})$, representing a fundamental departure from the standard weak-field scenario: in fact, we referred to them as \textit{strong gravitomagnetims} \cite{Astesiano:2024zzz}.
 In terms of the extra mass contribution $M_{\psi}$ and the lensing length scale $R$ discussed above, the leading gravitomagnetic contribution can be written as $ \displaystyle \alpha_{GM} \simeq \sqrt{\frac{GM_{\psi}}{c^{2}R}}$.
-Thus, a relation between the observed asymmetry and the matter content of geometric origin can be established.
+Thus, a relation between the observed asymmetry and the matter content of geometric origin can be established. {In addition, a detection of this contribution can constrain the quasilocal angular momentum of the system $\psi$; from dimensional analysis, we get in fact $\displaystyle \psi \simeq 4.5 \times 10^{19 }\left(\frac{\alpha_{GM}}{\mathrm{1\, mas}}\right)\left(\frac{R}{1\, \mathrm{kpc}}\right)$, where a resolution of milliarcsecond was assumed for the lensing observables.}